-The Forum will be a central place where anyone and everyone involved or interested in biodiversity in Hawke's Bay can come together.
-It will be a tool to educate and also to advocate for biodiversity.
-It will help create opportunities for people to connect, coordinate and collaborate on projects, to report progress and achievements, and to encourage activities to promote further biodiversity outcomes.
+The Forum is a central place where anyone and everyone involved or interested in biodiversity in Hawke's Bay can come together.
+It is a tool to educate and also to advocate for biodiversity.
+It helps create opportunities for people to connect, coordinate and collaborate on projects, to report progress and achievements, and to encourage activities to promote further biodiversity outcomes.

-Within the Forum we expect to provide special events such as inspiring guest speakers, field trips and workshops, youth-focussed events, discussions and speakers.
+The Forum is a special event with inspiring guest speakers, field trips and workshops, youth-focussed events, discussions and speakers.

 The Strategy and Action Plan particularly recognise that landowners - especially farmers - are a critical group for the success of biodiversity in Hawke's Bay, as much of the rare and threatened native biodiversity is on privately owned rural and urban land.

 We want to work alongside landowners to protect and promote habitat restoration.
-We will learn from them about their challenges and successes and explore current practices that are working in other regions at an informal workshop during 2018, and annually after that.
+We will learn from them about their challenges and successes and explore current practices that are working in other regions at a series of workshops in 2019, and annually after that.

 This may also include developing new incentives for habitat protection and restoration.